cossacklabs/product-docs/content/acra/acra-in-depth/cryptography-and-key-management/_index.md

 Acra uses [GoThemis](/themis/languages/go/) (Go-language wrapper for Themis) in AcraServer, AcraTranslator and key management utility.
 AcraWriters per each platform rely on Themis wrappers built for that platform (for example, AcraWriter for iOS uses ObjCThemis for iOS).

-Acra uses [Themis Secure Message](/themis/crypto-theory/cryptosystems/secure-message/), [Themis Secure Cell Seal](/themis/crypto-theory/cryptosystems/secure-cell/#seal-mode) and [Themis Secure Session](/themis/crypto-theory/cryptosystems/secure-session/) cryptosystems.
+Acra uses [Themis Secure Message](/themis/crypto-theory/cryptosystems/secure-message/), [Themis Secure Cell Seal](/themis/crypto-theory/cryptosystems/secure-cell/#seal-mode) and [Themis Secure Session](/themis/crypto-theory/cryptosystems/secure-session/) (deprecated since 0.91.0) cryptosystems.

 [Acra Enterprise Edition](/acra/enterprise-edition/) can be built on the certified crypto-libraries of your choice (i.e. FIPS, GOST).
 If you'd like to discuss a custom build [drop us an email](mailto:sales@cossacklabs.com).